daattali/beautiful-jekyll/_posts/29-03-2017-effective-preregistration.md

 date: 2017-03-29
 ---

 Psychology has got some trust issues.
 It used to be the case that when authors wrote they had a specific hypothesis or they were interested in a specific dependent variable, you just took their word for it.
 However, there has been a series of high profile articles highlighting how researchers engage in questionable research practices (QRPs) such as hypothesising after the results are known (HARKing; [Kerr 1998]( http://journals.sagepub.com/doi/abs/10.1207/s15327957pspr0203_4?url_ver=Z39.88-2003&rfr_id=ori:rid:crossref.org&rfr_dat=cr_pub%3dpubmed)) and selectively reporting only the variables that are statistically significant [Simmons, Nelson and Simonsohn 2011]( http://www.haas.berkeley.edu/groups/online_marketing/facultyCV/papers/nelson_false-positive.pdf).
 To regain some trust and reduce the impact of QRPs, many authors are now pre-registering their studies.
 Pre-registration is where authors state in advance what their aims and hypotheses are for the study, along with sample size calculations and which measures are going to be used.
 When the study is complete and written up for publication, anyone can cross-reference what they have reported in comparison to their pre-registration.
-Although it has supposedly been compulsory for clinical trials to be pre-registered for decades (REF), pre-registration in psychology is relatively new and the emphasis has increased since the replicability of psychological research has been called into question [Open Science Collaboration 2015]( http://science.sciencemag.org/content/349/6251/aac4716).
+Although it has supposedly been compulsory for [clinical trials to be pre-registered](http://www.alltrials.net/find-out-more/all-trials/) for decades, pre-registration in psychology is relatively new and the emphasis has increased since the replicability of psychological research has been called into question [Open Science Collaboration 2015]( http://science.sciencemag.org/content/349/6251/aac4716).

 The focus of this post is on how you can effectively pre-register your study with a case-study of how not to do it…my own first attempt.
 I will point out what is wrong with my first attempt and highlight some resources that have been particularly useful in improving my own knowledge.
 I was inspired by Katherine Wood’s [blog post]( https://inattentionalcoffee.wordpress.com/2017/01/03/open-science-in-practice/) on her experience of starting her graduate programme after the fall-out of the replication crisis in psychology.
 She identified that current graduate students have the opportunity to start their research career following an open science approach, as opposed to changing practices further into their career.
 I too started my graduate programme after becoming aware of the issues of replicability in psychology, but I did not know anyone else at my institution who pre-registered their research and there was not exactly a “pre-registration for dummies” to turn to.
 However, there are now several articles and blog posts explaining how you can pre-register your research (e.g. [Research Pre-registration 101]( http://www.psychologicalscience.org/observer/research-preregistration-101#.WNuVNhLyuLI)).
 This post is aimed at those who are yet to pre-register their research, or are perhaps in the same boat as me where you have tried and not quite got there with the first attempt.
 There are some resources that I have found invaluable in improving how I pre-register my research, and you can see what not to do from my mistakes.